OchoaLab/genio/README.md

 ```

 NOTE:
-To read BED files I recommend `BEDMatrix`, which offers low-memory functionality I do not aim to reproduce in this package.
+To read BED files I recommend the `BEDMatrix` package, which offers low-memory functionality I do not aim to reproduce in this package.